What is my Health Score and what does it tell me about my listing?

-For example, if you recently raised your Base Price too much, you might be overbooked in the next 30 days and under-booked in the next 90 days.
+For example, if you recently raised your Base Price too much, you might be overbooked in the next 30 days (from when your Base Price was too low) and underbooked in the next 90 days (because now your Base Price is too high).
 In this case, we recommend decreasing your Base Price to find a happy medium.

 If you don't yet have any bookings yet, don't fret.
-As bookings come in, your Health Score will increase, and you'll be able to follow the process dictated above after a few weeks.
-Your Health Score does not affect our recommended prices and is just a guideline on what to do with your Base Price.
-As a new host, we recommend a slightly lower nightly rate than what you planned to charge until you've received a couple of bookings and positive reviews.
-The first couple of reviews will help your discoverability on Airbnb and increase your booking inquiries.
+As bookings come in, your Health Score will increase, and you'll be able to use your Health Score to help you determine if your booking pace is on track.
+Your Health Score does not affect our recommended prices and is merely a guideline to help you decide what to do with your Base Price.
+As a new host, we recommend a slightly lower nightly rate than what you planned to charge until you've received a couple of bookings and 5 star reviews.